biotope/biotope-boilerplate/README.md

 #### jQuery TypeScript Plugins - Simple

 The standalone jQuery TypeScript Plugin is a TypeScript port of the legacy jQuery Plugin boilerplate.
-See `src/resources/ts/jquery.plugin.simple.ts` for a local demo.
+See [jquery.plugin.simple.ts](https://github.com/biotope/biotope/blob/demo-5.x/src/resources/ts/jquery.plugin.simple.ts) in the demo branch for a local demo.

 It includes the same features as the legacy boilerplate but nicely enriched by lots of TypeScript features like type checking and code completion.
 We also use the possibility to compile to ES5 or ES6.
 Depending on the projects browser matrix.

-The corresponding pattern file can be found in `patterns/jquery.typescript.boilerplate.ts`
+The corresponding pattern file can be found in `/patterns/jquery.typescript.boilerplate.ts`

 #### Plain and simple jQuery Plugins (legacy way)